TheGP/s3driver/README.md

 * Cloud transfer: Transfer files from one storage to another.
 * Delete: Delete files and directories from S3.
 * List: List objects in an S3 directory with optional metadata.
-* Meta data: Get files' metadata
+* Meta data: Get files' metadata.

 # Installation